Top tips to achieve the best looking Boston Fern

 - 20 May, 2018

-Caring for your Boston fern isn’t very difficult, but a few important steps will help ensure it’s at its best.
+Caring for your Boston Fern isn’t very difficult, but a few important steps will help ensure your favourite indoor plant is the best looking fern around.

 Water: It’s important to keep the soil moist at all times.
 They also like humidity, so indoors they do great in places like bathrooms and kitchen areas.
 In other spaces where the air might be dryer, a spritz of water over the leaves in between drinks will help keep the humidity up.
 Keep this in mind if you have an air conditioner running over summer or winter.
 If your planter doesn’t have a drainage hole, ensure that you don’t flood the plant when watering.
 During winter, when the plant isn’t growing, you can reduce watering but never let it completely dry out.